-Beginning in late October, 2017, all e-Services users must re-register and re-validate their identities using a more rigorous, two-factor authentication process called Secure Access.
+All e-Services users must re-register and re-validate their identities using a more rigorous, two-factor authentication process called Secure Access.
 This is a one-time process.
 If you already have registered and validated your account through Secure Access, you do not need to take further action.
 Two-factor authentication helps prevent e-Services accounts from being taken over by cybercriminals who may be adept at stealing passwords but are unlikely to have the user’s mobile phone.
 Preventing account takeovers helps protect taxpayer and tax practitioner data and helps prevent the filing of fraudulent tax returns.

 I’m a TIN Matching user.
 Do I need to register through Secure Access?

 Yes.
 All e-Services products will be protected by Secure Access.
 That means all e-Services users must validate their identities using the Secure Access registration process.